Sit Down (song): In popular culture

 On 4 June 2017, Coldplay performed "Sit Down" at the One Love Manchester benefit concert for the victims of the Manchester Arena bombing, before performing their song "Fix You".

 Fans of Premier League club Liverpool rewrote the lyrics of this song in 2018 as a new terrace chant for 2017–18 Premier League Golden Boot winner Mohamed Salah.
-Tim Booth thought the version was witty and welcomed its use for one of the world's best footballers.
+Booth thought the version was witty and welcomed its use for Salah.